 Best Daypack for Hiking

 For all those who love hiking but are slowed down by back pain, the Mammut Lithium Zip backpack offers excellent support.
 Part of the famous Mammut range of backpacks, it has a ventilated back panel and distributes the load over the waist belt.

-The Lithium back panel is adjustable.
-Its integrated rain cover makes it even more versatile than the competition, and its large front pocket offers easy access to your essentials.
+The Lithium back panel is adjustable and its large front pocket and zip hip belt pocket offers easy access to your essentials.

 Finally, it has attachments for hiking poles and for attaching a bike helmet.
 For the price, this is an excellent hiking bag, and it's compatible with a hydration pack.